-If left unchecked, pocket gophers and voles will cause extensive damage to alfalfa.
-This damage includes consumption of tap roots and above-ground vegetation that can result in reduced vigor and/or mortality of alfalfa plants, loss of irrigation water down burrow systems, and chewing on underground drip lines.
-Gopher mounds can result in additional problems including serving as weed seed beds, burying of plants, and causing damage to farm equipment.
+If left unchecked, pocket gophers will cause extensive damage to alfalfa.
+This damage includes consumption of tap roots and above-ground vegetation that can result in reduced vigor and/or mortality of alfalfa plants; burying of plants from mounding; gopher mounds serving as weed seed beds; loss of irrigation water down burrow systems; and chewing on underground drip lines.
+Loose soil from mounds can also be transmitted through harvest equipment resulting in less desirable bales and potential damage to equipment.

 A number of options are currently available for controlling pocket gophers but most gopher control centers on toxic baits, fumigants, and trapping.
 Other control options are available as well, although their efficacy is less clear.
-For voles, control in alfalfa centers on toxic baits and cultural practices.
 I will briefly detail each of these approaches in the following section.